 - Combat negative thoughts by rewarding yourself after every sporting encounter.
 Force yourself to think about the positives.
 Consider a moment, even a second in time where you achieved something out on the pitch, the arena or the track.
 Give yourself a pat on the back and remember, there is always room for improvement and failure is just one part of getting better at what you do.

 - Consider keeping a diet calendar and stick to it.
 Take the time to plan meals ahead, and remind yourself no matter how bad you feel that it is important to eat and eat well.
 A careful and considered approach to nutrition is extremely important and can be one of the best roads to recovery, even if it doesn’t feel like it at the time.

 - Prepare your body and mind before taking part in sporting activity.
 It is vitally important that you remain in control of your thoughts and actions before getting stuck in to the activity that lies ahead.
 Consider your breathing and remain calm.
 Practice Mindfulness and bring yourself back around to the present moment.
 The body and mind are connected, so have regular treatments such as sports and remedial massage in order to look after your physical wellbeing post-event.

 - Be honest and truthful with those around you.
 Mental health should not be seen as a stigma, and it is important that you share the challenges you are facing with others.
 If you are part of a team, consider opening up to your coach or a close friend.
 Explain the difficulties you are facing and don’t be afraid to ask for help, support and advice.
 You may just be amazed at how positive the outcome could be.

 If you are struggling with anxiety and feel that it is having a negative impact on your sporting performance and way of life, it is important to remember that you are not alone.
-There are plenty of resources out there to help combat the negative effects of anxiety and depression.
-Visit this information guide from NHS.uk on how to access mental health resources, and start making positive changes today.
+There are plenty of resources out there to help combat the negative effects of anxiety and depression for good.
+Visit this information guide from NHS.uk for more information on how to access mental health resources, and start making positive changes today.